Avoid Comparing Online Catalogues: Why It's Best to Focus on Your Own E-commerce Store

 Not really.
 If you are selling food and other perishables, you don’t need to mention a return policy.
 If there is an issue, customers will contact you directly.

-The ultimate goal of your catalogue copy is to give the visitors, an experience similar to what a buyer will get by visiting a brick and mortar store.
+The ultimate goal of your catalogue copy is to give the visitors an experience similar to what a buyer will get by visiting a brick-and-mortar store.
 Remember, a lot of shopping experiences are lost in an online store, and there are a lot of things that you can do to make catalogue shopping an enjoyable experience.

-Choose your product page elements for new catalogue carefully and place them properly so that the shoppers have fun while shopping and are not stressed out looking for information.
+Choose your product page elements for the new catalogue carefully and place them properly so that the shoppers have fun while shopping and are not stressed out looking for information.

-How does your product page look like?
+What does your product page look like?
 Do you have any tips to make catalogue management easy?